MetOffice/fab/Documentation/source/fab_base/usage_patterns.rst

 -------------------------------------------------
 Many UK Met office repositories, for example LFRic and UM, provide a ``dependencies.yaml`` file to specify dependencies on other repositories.
-Here a (shortened) example from
-LFRic:
+Here an example:

 .. code-block:: yaml